saurabhvadnere/Twitter_X_DAPP/README.md

 ## 🔎 Smart Contract Verification

-You can verify all tweet transactions on **Etherscan** using the deployed contract address:
+You can verify all tweet transactions on **Etherscan** using the deployed contract address:0xB4170b0C99D0c96D219FD21224c65De24Cbd7300